untwisted/sukhoi/README.md

 Minimalist and powerful Web Crawler.

 Sukhoi is built on top of the concept of miners, it is similar to what happens with scrapy and its spiders.
-However, in sukhoi the miners are responsible by fetching html either through get/post requests.
-They can be placed in structures like lists or dictionaries in order to construct json-like structures for the data thats extracted from the pages.
+However, in sukhoi the miners can be placed in structures like lists or dictionaries in order to construct json-like structures for the data thats extracted from the pages.

 # Features